JayShah610/Opportunistic_spinlocks/README.md

 **RESULT**

-It reduces the number of halt instruction compared to the paravirtual spin lock as the number of vCPU increases after 30.
+Opportunistic spin lock reduces the number of halt instruction compared to the paravirtual spin lock as the number of vCPU increases after 30.